ppfeufer/wordpress-settings-api/README.md

 # WordPress Settings API

-for usage in themes and plugins to easiely add some settings
+For usage in themes and plugins to easily add some settings.

+Min.
+PHP version: 8.2